Canadian Visa Bureau » Visas and Immigraion » Canada Business Visa » Self-Employed » Regulatory Requirements

 (i) Two one-year periods of experience in self-employment in athletics;

-(ii) Two one-year periods of experience in participation at a world class level in athletics; or
+(ii) Two one-year periods of experience in participation at a world class level in athletics; OR

 'Specified economic activities' in respect of:

-A self-employed person - means cultural activities, athletics or the purchase and management of a farm; and
+A self-employed person - means cultural activities, athletics or the purchase and management of a farm; AND

 A self-employed person selected by a province - has the meaning provided by the laws of the province.